 Moving Cities renews urban spaces and transforms them into permanent theatrical installations.
 The works offers a deeper insight into familiar settings, presenting local people and architecture as part of one cityscape.
 As an ongoing project, Moving Cities seeks to meld together community, artists and architecture, and to redefine and humanise transient spaces.
 Iterations of the project have been created in cities around the world including Hong Kong, Dallas, Yerevan, and Paris.

-Moving Barcelona (2021/2018) is the latest iteration of the Moving Cities project and was shot on location in Barcelona before the start of the pandemic.
+Moving Barcelona (2021/2018) was shot on location in Barcelona just before the start of the pandemic.

 Through this captivating short film and accompanying series of still photographs, Chowdhury offers a magical yet realist portrayal of the Catalonian capital, an autonomous region in the Spanish State, as it seemingly contends with an identity crisis.
 In this depiction, Barcelona is a city that is full of life, yet haunted by the ghosts of its past.
 Despite much progress, it is still unearthing old wounds.